 Whether you’re raising awareness for men’s health or you’re simply victim to a dare with friends, you can still participate in no-shave November in a groomed fashion.

-Another extension of style that is often over looked is your scruffy mug.
-Sporting some beefy chops or an artistic mustache may be the one add-on that transcends your look into something special.
+The scruffy mug is an extension of style that’s often overlooked.
+Sporting some beefy chops or an artistic mustache may be the one add-on that entirely transforms your look, metamorphosis style.
 Unfortunately, facial hair isn’t for every man.
-You have to take a lot of natural factors into consideration when choosing to commit or attempt a brave new look with your stubble.
+A lot of natural factors should be taken into consideration when choosing or attempting a brave new look with your stubble.

-To sport the stache, there are a few questions you have to ask yourself, such as: Do you want a more artistic look like Salvador Dali or will this be your claim to manliness?
+To sport the stache, there are a few questions you should ask yourself, such as: Do you want a sensitive and artistic look like Salvador Dali, or will this be your claim to manliness?
 It could honestly turn out either way, but generally thinner mustaches look more artistic than they do “Ron Swanson.”
 Know that the focus will shift to your mouth, so good teeth and lips with a strong chin are necessary.
 If the stache is not done right, you risk looking creepy.

-This look has been perfected by so many as a slightly edgy yet conservative take on facial hair.
-Really making good guy look a little bad, and bad guys look a little more sinister.
+This look is worn as a slightly edgy yet conservative take on facial hair.
+It makes good guys look a little bad, and bad guys look a little more sinister.

-To get the most out of your beard, be aware that your shave line is where the neck and under part of your chin meet.
+To get the most out of your beard, be aware that your shave line is where the neck and the bottom of your chin meet.
 Anything trimmed higher than the neck is a subjective call.
-But be careful, you don’t want to spend a few weeks growing out your scruff to trim too much and have to start over.
+But be careful, you don’t want to spend weeks growing your scruff only to trim too much and have to start over.
 Remember with a beard, less is more.

-Here’s one thing I’ve noticed about Soul Patches: If someone has a one and pulls it off, they tend to stick it out for a while.
-It’s almost like saying, “I want facial hair, but want my face to be seen too.”
+Here’s one thing about soul patches: If someone has one and pulls it off, they tend to stick with it for a while; decades.
+The soul patch seems to say, “I want facial hair, but I want my face to be seen too.”